Road Redemption: Development

 In 2009, Ian Fisch, a long time fan of the Road Rash series wrote a blog post on why the game needed a revival.
 He had intended for the blog post to be a call for developers Electronic Arts to revisit the series, but following the commercial failures of racing/combat hybrids such as Split/Second and Blur, he believed there would be no appetite for such game from an established publisher, so began working on his own take on the game.

 The game was first announced April 2013, alongside a Kickstarter crowdfunding campaign.
 The campaign raised over $173,000, successfully exceeding its $160,000 goal.
 While the game was funded for development, it missed the 198,000 stretch goal for a virtual reality Oculus Rift version.
 Paul Fisch, a developer on the game elaborated on reasons why their Kickstarter campaign did not "take off" in a piece for The Penny Arcade Report.
 In it, he blamed the timing of the campaign launch and general crowdfunding fatigue.

 Developed New Orleans–based studios EQ-Games and Pixel Dash Studios, the game was initially intended for an August 2014 release, which was pushed back to November 2014 at the release of the alpha version in April 2014.
 While an early beta version was released through Steam Early Access in September 2014, the game missed its 2014 release date, and a lack of further updates in 2015 lead to fears of the game being cancelled.
 An update in April 2016 clarified that development was still proceeding, with a Q3 2016 release date planned for Microsoft Windows, macOS and Linux.
 PlayStation 4, Xbox One, and Wii U versions are planned for sometime afterwards.
 Initial 2016 updates did not mention the Wii U as a platform, again causing speculation towards cancellation of that particular version, but DarkSeas Games clarified that the Wii U version was still planned, but was relegated to a release window after the PS4 and Xbox One versions, citing extra work that would have to be done to get the game running on the less-powerful Wii U. In May 2018, DarkSeas Game announced they had shifted development to a Nintendo Switch release.

-After the game's release, DarkSeas Game's also intends on making the game open-source, allowing for people to create mods for the game.
+After the game's release, DarkSeas Game's also intended on making the game open-source, allowing for people to create mods for the game, although such plans never came to fruition.
 DarkSeas Game's also teamed up with Yacht Club Games to bring their Shovel Knight character to the game as a playable character.